macleanpinto/coding-exercise/README.md

 ---

-#### Download
+#### Steps to run the project :

-PrimeNG is available at NPM, if you have an existing application run the following command to download it to your project.
+Run the following command to start the project.

 ```
-npm install primeng --save
-npm install primeicons --save
+mvn clean install
+cd AppWeb/target
+java -jar AppWeb-1.0.0-SNAPSHOT.jar
 ```

-#### Angular CLI Integration
+#### Note :

+** Exclusion Service is a Stubbed service to blacklist all user's with SSN greater than 555555555**